Are You Unable to Work Due to Heart Failure or Congestive Heart Failure?

 - Other conditions that overwork the heart.
 Other medical conditions such as uncontrolled hypertension / high blood pressure, valve disease (or valvular heart disease), pericarditis (or pericardial heart disease), endocarditis or myocarditis (where the heart muscle, valves, or surface tissue become inflamed), thyroid disease, kidney disease, diabetes, or congenital heart defects present at birth can all cause heart failure.

-These types of causes eventually cause an enlargement of the heart and lead to congestive heart failure.
+These types of conditions eventually cause an enlargement of the heart and lead to congestive heart failure.

 Qualifying for Long Term Disability With Chronic Heart Failure